Is Perfectionism Ruining Your Diet?

 Are you a perfectionist when it comes to your health and the foods you eat?
 You might say, “No way.
 My diet is NOT perfect!”
 Well, neither is mine.

 My point is this . . .
-A few months ago I had the information I needed to know which foods are good for me and which foods are not.
-I sat on that information, feeling helpless, for a couple of months because I knew there was no way, on our current budget, that we could afford to eat a perfect diet.
-I said to myself and to my husband time and again, “When I get a job, we can finally eat healthy food!
-I am only getting a job so that we can afford this wonderful food we need.”
+When I first learned about which foods are good for me and which foods are not, I sat on that information, feeling helpless, for a couple of months because I felt that we didn’t have the budget or the time to eat a perfect real food diet.
+I wanted to get it exactly right and make the transition all at once.

 So, that weekend I bought my first gallon of raw milk.
 The next week I made my own sourdough bread starter using flour, water, air and patience.
 The money I’ve saving by not buying bread and bread products (pancakes, tortillas, pizza crusts, grain-based snacks, etc) pays for the extra $4.00 per gallon of milk that I’m spending over the cost of conventional, pasteurized milk.